 September 19, 2016

-Pan may be small as satellites go, but like many of Saturn's ring moons, it has a has a very visible effect on the rings.
+Pan may be small as satellites go, but like many of Saturn's ring moons, it has a very visible effect on the rings.

 Pan (17 miles or 28 kilometers across, left of center) holds open the Encke gap and shapes the ever-changing ringlets within the gap (some of which can be seen here).
 In addition to raising waves in the A and B rings, other moons help shape the F ring, the outer edge of the A ring and open the Keeler gap.